danahynes/Asus-L410M-Numpad/README.md

 installed, my numpad only has a little LED next to the toggle switch to indicate if it is On or Off.
-I thought it illuminated the whole touchpad, though I could be wrong as I didn't keep the original Windows on this laptop for more than a few minutes (viva el linux!).
+I thought it illuminated the whole touchpad, though I could be wrong as I didn't keep the original Windows on this laptop for more than a few minutes (viva el GNU/Linux!).
 Either way it doesn't work yet and I am working on it.

-Also a lot of people on the interwebs complained about the Windows driver's toggle switch being too finicky, so I added a timeout where you have to press and hold the toggle button for (TOGGLE_HOLD_TIME) seconds for the toggle to take place.
+Also a lot of people on the interwebs complained about the Windows driver's toggle switch being too finicky, so I added a timeout where you have to touch and hold the toggle area for (TOGGLE_HOLD_TIME) seconds for the toggle to take place.
 The default is two(2) seconds.

 One finger tracking is complete, so that if you touch on a number and hold the